Antipsychotic medicine is used to treat some types of mental illness, such as schizophrenia.

 These medicines don’t work for behaviours such as shouting, cursing, calling out, trouble sleeping, clapping, wandering, or poor social skills.

 Antipsychotic medicine has many side effects.
 They also increase the risk of heart problems, strokes, and pneumonia.

 They don’t help everyone and aren’t usually a long term solution.
-A care team member will speak with you if it’s believed this medicine is needed.
+They should only be used as a last resort, at a very low dose.
+A care team member will speak with you if it’s believed this medicine might be needed.